Bhargavi84/The-Cook-Book/README.md

  The nav bar feature is fixed in desktops and if resized turns into a hamburger icon in mobile and tablet screen and coresponding link will display from right side.
  * ### Home
  The Home page feature have the search panel in which, it has two buttons Reset and Search.
- If user enters a word , it displays the results below the panel it takes data from from recipe name, category_name and Ingredients list. otherwise it displays a message 'No Results Found'
+ If user enters a word , it displays the results below the panel it takes data from recipe name, category_name and Ingredients list. otherwise it displays a message 'No Results Found'
  Reset button resets the value entered in search button and retrieve the home page.

  * ### Profile
- The Profile page feature have the display of username on top of the page, also displays  user's recipes and has a show more button and when clicked it will take to show recipe page.
+ The Profile page feature have the display of username on top of the page, also displays  user's recipe cards and has a show more button and when clicked it will take to show recipe page.

 * ### New Recipe
-The New recipe page feature, will take the new input in the form,  user can insert by choosing the category name and insert the recipe according to that.All entered data will be stored in MongoDB and redirected to the website's other pages.
-The form has a placeholder with an icon that will move up when the user clicks into the field.
-If the user leaves the input field empty and clicks Submit button, will display an error message(manadatory fields).
-The input line will also change the color to red.
+The New recipe page feature, will take the new input in the form,  user can insert by choosing the category name and insert the recipe according to that.
+All entered data will be stored in MongoDB and redirected to the website's other pages.If the user leaves the input field empty and clicks Submit button, will display an error message"Please fill out this field".
+The input line will also changes in color to red.

 * Choose your category :- field has a list of categories that the user can pick up for their recipe.
 * Recipe Name :-field a user can input 5-30 characters long.